-Paying dividends can be a simple way for business owners to withdraw money from their company.
-The payment of dividends eliminates the need to contribute to the QPP, reducing the costs you and your company have to pay.
+Paying dividends is a simple way for business owners to withdraw money from their company.
+The payment of dividends eliminates the need to contribute to the QPP, which significantly reduces how much you and your company have to pay.

-Moreover, if you own 100% of your corporation, you can simply declare a dividend and transfer cash from the corporation to your personal account.
-In this case, there is no need to register in the payroll and remit source deductions.
+Moreover, if you own 100% of your company, you can simply declare a dividend and transfer cash from the business to your personal account, removing the need to put yourself on the payroll and remit source deductions.

 Salary vs. dividends: Let T2inc help you decide!

 The question of which type of compensation to choose is an important one.
 With this information in hand, you’ll probably have a better idea of which strategy you want to adopt to earn income as an entrepreneur.
 Receiving a salary and receiving dividends each have their own advantages.
 As an entrepreneur, you’ll need to carefully assess your situation in order to determine which type of compensation suits you best.

 Having a specialist on hand to help you assess your situation will ensure that you make the most optimal choice.
 With their help, you’ll be able to maximize your revenue and help your business grow long term.